This post may contain affiliate links. Please read our disclosure policy.

 Easily customize this baked chicken thighs recipe to suit your taste.

 - Spicy: Add cayenne or a drizzle of hot sauce for extra heat.
-Pairs well with baked rice for a satisfying meal.
+Pairs well with our easy baked rice.

 - BBQ: Brush with BBQ sauce during the last 10 minutes of baking.
-Serve with Cornbread and Macaroni Salad.
+Serve with our small batch cornbread and small batch macaroni salad.

 - Lemon-Garlic: Add lemon zest and extra garlic for a bright, aromatic variation.
-This version pairs wonderfully with Buttered Noodles and Smashed Brussels Sprouts.
+This version pairs wonderfully with buttered noodles for one and our easu smashed brussels sprouts.

 How To Bake Chicken Thighs